Igaszczugiel/CurrencyConverterReact/README.md

 # CurrencyConverterReact
 Final project for FC Frontend React bootcamp.
 Simple currency converter made with React.js;
+To see project on github pages go to -> https://igaszczugiel.github.io/CurrencyConverterReact/

 # Getting Started with Create React App